Social media addiction

 The problem is that the same process that brings validation also creates serious problems.

 If you keep doing it, the brain will, quickly, start to associate emotional gratification with social media use.
-In time, you will only be able to experience pleasure when you engage in social media.
-Naturally occurring feelgood chemicals are released which is why you experience euphoria.

-The brain will change the way it operates.
 You will soon only be able to experience pleasure if you activate these naturally occurring chemicals and the only way you will do this is by using social media.

 As with any addiction, when the brain changes the way it works, you will need more and more of the feelgood chemicals the brain releases (when you get validation from using social media) in order to stay level headed.